Free energy upgrades (Warmer Homes Scheme)

 Do I qualify for the scheme?

-To qualify for this scheme you must meet these criteria:
+To qualify for this scheme, you and your home must meet certain criteria.

 Note: If you don’t have a BER for your home, the SEAI will do a free BER to check that your home meets the qualifying criteria of having a BER of C or lower.